nand2mario/gbatang/README.md

 The core outputs 720p HDMI video, accepts DS2 controller input, and supports all ROM sizes (up to 32MB).
 An open source BIOS is used so it can be used out of the box.
 ROMs are loaded from the SD card through a convenient menu system.
 Some games do not work yet.
 The following are some that are verified to work,

-* Super Mario Advance 2 (Super Mario World)
+* Super Mario Advance and 2, 3, 4
 * F-ZERO Maximum Velocity
 * Donkey Kong Country
-* NES Classic Super Mario Brothers, IceClimber
+* Bomberman Tournament
+* Metroid Fusion, Metroid - Zero Mission
-* and more
+* and many more

-Missing things that I expect to implement include cartridge backup, SNES controller input, game compatibility fixes and ability to use original BIOS.
+Missing things that I expect to implement include cartridge backup, SNES controller input, and game compatibility fixes.

 Follow [me](https://x.com/nand2mario) on X to get updates.
 Also check out other cores in the series: [SNESTang](https://github.com/nand2mario/snestang) and [NESTang](https://github.com/nand2mario/nestang).